-"(It can also) pick up the sediments and suspend them in the air ... and leave the coarser material like gravel behind.
+"(The wind) can blow off sand on the bar, reducing the height of the bar over time," she said. "(It can also) pick up the sediments and suspend them in the air ... and leave the coarser material like gravel behind.
 So then it makes just a layer over the sediment and reduces how much dust can be emitted because it takes a higher velocity to pick up the gravel."

-Debris on the sandbars also play an important
+Debris on the sandbars also play an important role.

-e.
 "It can affect sediment transport, because the debris slows down the wind velocity, and when the velocity slows down it no longer keeps the sediment in suspension," Herrig said.
 "Then it just drops out and forms a deposit.
 So, debris like logs can definitely change the landscape and change how sediment can be transported."

-Herrig and Sweney already have performed a

-particle size analysis of some of their samples at the University of Nebraska-Lincoln, and used X-ray diffraction to determine the composition of some surface samples.
+Herrig and Sweney already have performed a particle size analysis of some of their samples at the University of Nebraska-Lincoln, and used X-ray diffraction to determine the composition of some surface samples.